ThomasGysemans/Ganko/README.md

 ## Optimizing loading time

-Reading a file and creating the raw template's data is quite heavy work.
-Note that you can cache your templates and then use them from the LocalStorage, making all of your components ready to use extremely fast.
+Reading a file and creating the abstraction is quite heavy work.
+Note that you can cache your templates and then use them from the LocalStorage, making all of your components ready to use very fast.

 Here is how you could load your components efficiently: